CSCI3150-CUHK/assignment_1/README.md

 ## 3. Submission Content

-You only need to submit your revised `simple-execute.c`, which will be compiled with the same `Makefile` provided in `Assign1.zip` and tested with several test cases.
-Please make sure all your codes are resided in `simple-execute.c`.
+You need to modify `simple-execute.c` to complete the shell program.
+In addition, please sign declaration of originality.